Minor 11th chords

 Cm11

-These shapes are probably the most used shapes for this chord category in jazz.
+This shape is probably the most used fingering for this chord category in jazz.
 The root is on the 6th string and the fifth string is muted with an adjacent finger.
 The fifth interval is omitted.

 Theory